Asa Somers: Regional theatre

 Somers appeared in the regional theatre productions of Kean as Edmund Kean at Yale University, We're All Dead as Oedipus Rex at the Blue Heron Arts Center, Hedwig and the Angry Inch as Hedwig at the Victoria Theatre in San Francisco, Hair as Berger at the Theatre Under The Stars in Houston, Man In The White Suit as Michael at New York Stage & Film, and Tallgrass Gothic as Daniel at the Actors Theatre of Louisville.

 Somers recently finished a run at Dallas Theater Center, where he played The Narrator in Fly By Night, April 26 to May 26, 2013.

 Television work

 In 2000, Somers appeared as Blaine Richardson in The Sopranos episode "D-Girl."
 In 2003, he played the paramedic in Whoopi in the episode "Once Bitten."
 He appears as Chaz in the pilot episode of The Wedding Album.
 In 2007, Somers plays Mike Conneally in the Law & Order episode "Over Here."
 He has appeared twice in Law & Order: Special Victims Unit as Craig Vattic in the episode "Game" and as Colin Andrews in the episode "Smut."
 Somers is also a restaurant customer in the 2009 Ugly Betty episode "Blue on Blue" and plays Mr. Harper in The Good Wife episode "Heart."
 He recently appeared in Royal Pains and in Gossip Girl as Richard Wellings in the episode "It's a Dad, Dad, Dad, Dad World."
-In 2012, Somers played the Doctor in the second episode of Elementary, "While You Were Sleeping."
+In 2012, Somers played a Doctor in the second episode of Elementary, "While You Were Sleeping."